github/codeql/docs/language/ql-training-rst/cpp/program-representation-cpp.rst

 .. note::

   ASTs are a typical example of the kind of data representation one finds in object-oriented programming, with data-carrying nodes that reference each other.
 At first glance, QL, which can only work with atomic values, does not seem to be well suited for working with this kind of data.
 However, ultimately all that we require of the nodes in an AST is that they have an identity.
 The relationships among nodes, usually implemented by reference-valued object fields in other languages, can just as well (and arguably more naturally) be represented as relations over nodes.
 Attaching data (such as strings or numbers) to nodes can also be represented with relations over nodes and primitive values.
 All we need is a way for relations to reference nodes.
-This is achieved in QL (as in other database languages) by means of entity values (or “entities”, for short), which are opaque atomic values, implemented as integers under the hood.
+This is achieved in QL (as in other database languages) by means of entity values (or entities, for short), which are opaque atomic values, implemented as integers under the hood.

   It is the job of the extractor to create entity values for all AST nodes and populate database relations that encode the relationship between AST nodes and any values associated with them.
 These relations are extensional, that is, explicitly stored in the database, unlike the relations described by QL predicates, which we also refer to as intensional relations.
 Entity values belong to entity types, whose name starts with “@” to set them apart from primitive types and classes.